Revision 22-3; Effective July 1, 2022

 TP 33, TP 34, TP 35, TP 43, TP 44 and TP 48

-In addition to the verification sources listed for All Programs, the following are also accepted for earned and unearned income:
+In addition to the verification sources listed for All Programs, verify income using the following verification sources.

-- paycheck stub issued in the last 60 days; or
+- pay stub issued in the last 60 days; or

 - most recent tax return.